 - Handles high-pressure systems.

-- Best For: Gas lines and specific outdoor plumbing applications.
+Best For: Gas lines and outdoor plumbing applications.

 Frequently Asked Questions (FAQ)